apauley/HollingBerries/java/bmaunde/Parallelized/README.md

 **ANT**
 >To build using the provided file, you will need ant.
 Preferably version 1.6 or later.

-**Location of Produce.csv file**
+**Location of the Produce.csv file**
 >You need to put the **produce.csv** file in the directory with this README.md file, the build file and src folder file (the Parallelized folder according to the setup in GIT).
 The root directory of the application.
 If you get the *FileNotFoundException*, the most probable reason is that you have put this file in the wrong directory.

 ## Building the Application

-All the commands listed below should be executed in your command line tool
+All the commands listed below should be executed in your command line tool.
+If you want to run straight away, use the **One Stop Command To Run** below

 ###Just Cleaning
 If you have already built and need to rebuild the application, use the command
 		ant clean

 ###Just Compiling
 To just compile, use the command:
 		ant compile
 To clean and compile please use:
 		ant clean compile

 ###Running Application
 To run the application, use the command
-		ant run OR
+		ant run
+OR
 		ant clean run

-###One Time Running
+###One Stop Command To Run
 To simply do all the above with one command, use:
+		ant
-		ant OR
+OR
-		ant run OR
+		ant run
+OR
 		ant clean run